MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddCalloutExtension.md

 ---
 title: "Callout Extensions: Highlight Your Store's Products or Offers"
-description: Add extra snippets of text that highlights your store's products or offers. ms.date: 5/30/2026 ms.service: msa-help ms.subservice: msa-general
+description: Callout extensions provide an extra snippet of text that highlights your website’s products or offers. ms.date: 5/30/2026 ms.service: msa-help ms.subservice: msa-general